 MEMBER OF THE COMMUNITY

-A person that has newly arrived in the territory and is searching to contribute to the host society and develop their network (professional or social).
+A person who has newly arrived in the territory and is searching to contribute to the host society and develop their network (professional or social).

-Someone who has been living in the territory for some time (and has the nationality or not).
-At SINGA, newcomers and local people meet each other on a daily basis.
+Someone who has been living somewhere for some time (with nationality or otherwise).
+At SINGA, newcomers and locals meet each other on a daily basis.

-The concept of "integration" refers to individual actions that allow one to integrate into a social system that already exists.
-SINGA strives to promote active inclusion, where each person (irrespective of their administrative status or other characteristics) takes part in the construction and the development of a system that is constantly evolving.
+The concept of "integration" refers to individual actions that allow someone to be included in a social system that already exists.
+SINGA strives to promote active inclusion, where each person (irrespective of their administrative status or other characteristics) takes part in the construction and the development of a constantly evolving system.